 First of all, we need to open Command Prompt as administrator.
 Otherwise you won’t be able to uninstall a program using CMD.

-cmd in Windows 10 Start menu and right-click on Command Prompt.
+cmd in Windows 10 Start menu and select Command Prompt.
 Next select Run as administrator.

 Now, Command Prompt window will open with administrator privileges.
 As mentioned earlier, we will use the Windows Management Instrumentation Command-line utility.